Le Marais neighborhood

 My Le Marais key words :

-old mansions, History, culture, lively, quiet, Place des Vosges, museums, Victor Hugo, shops, young people, trendy, touristic, swamp ( = Marais), small gardens
+old mansions, history, culture, lively, quiet, Place des Vosges, museums, Victor Hugo, shops, young people, trendy, touristic, swamp ( = Marais), small gardens

 Location

-No administrative limits, but its perimeter is generally defined as extending between l’Hôtel de Ville ( = Paris City Hall), Place de la Bastille and Place de la République, and to the south, it is delimited by the Seine.
+No official borders, but its perimeter is usually defined as stretching between the Hôtel de Ville ( = Paris City Hall), Place de la Bastille and Place de la République, with the Seine as its southern limit.

 You'll like Le Marais, if....